 A similar principle as temperature applies here.
 That is, you may need either or both a humidifier and dehumidifier to keep the relative humidity (RH) for your application within the desired range.
 Interestingly, at my house here in southern California which has a fairly dry Mediterranean climate most of the year, I have not needed either device yet, at least not for curing meats (which need to be in the 60 to 80% RH range).
 I tested placing containers of varying sizes filled with water and then tracking the RH.
 I found that keeping about 1L of water in a wide, shallow pan at the bottom of the chamber works great.
 As the controller will tell you with fantastic accuracy, the RH does vary within that range, straying outside it occasionally, usually at times during or right after when the fridge runs.
 For the most part, it does well with no second appliance.
 PRO TIP: Add 33% salt to the water pan to keep mold from forming.

 I noticed that the more items I added to the box at one time, the higher the RH grows, all else being equal.
 So I wound up switching to a smaller water pan after adding 2 more loins.
-This shouldn’t be a surprise, since I added a lot more humidity (via the water in the meat!) to the system.
-You may need to tweak your system to maintain the right range for humidity.
+This shouldn’t be a surprise, since I added a lot more humidity to the system (i.e. the moisture content in the meat we are attempting to dry!)
+You may need to tweak your system a bit until you stay within the right range for humidity.

 Keepin’ it Clean